 Part 1 is here.

 August 15th: Kind of last track of what we did on the 15th.
-Pretty sure (definitely was one of the days we were there) that we ended up throwing the kayak and SUP in from a beach near Morro Rock, which turned out to be incredible.
+Pretty sure (definitely was one of the days we were there) that we ended up throwing the kayak and SUP from smart-start-kayaking.com near Morro Rock, which turned out to be incredible.
 We saw sand dollar beds, seals, otters, pelicans and jelly fish.
 It’s a great place to paddle if you have a boat / SUP.

 August 16th: went back into San Luis Obispo to see a couple sites.
 Stopped at Mitchell Park, which was unremarkable.
 Walked into downtown, stopped at Phoenix Books, which I could have spent hours at but wasn’t fantastic for the rowdies in our crowd.
 Immediately after we hit Powell’s Sweet Shoppe because we apparently didn’t have enough wiggle energy, then got lunch, took pictures at Bubblegum Alley